Q. Does manage care cover OMT (Osteopathic Manipulative Treatment)?

-A. A D.O.s decision to use OMT is made on a visit by visit basis depending on the condition of the patient at the time of each visit.
-This leads to a significantly lower number of visits then other health care providers who use manipulation.
+A. A D.O.s decision to use OMT is made on a visit-by-visit basis depending on the condition of the patient at the time of each visit.
+This leads to a significantly lower number of visits than other health care providers who use manipulation.

 Q. How is OMT performed?

-A. Your structural exam will begin with an assessment of your posture, spine and balance.
+A. Your structural exam will begin with an assessment of your posture, spine, and balance.
 Your D.O. will then use their fingers to palpate your neck and extremities.
-They will then check your joints for restrictions and/or pain during motion and your muscles, tendons and ligaments where tenderness can signal problems.
-Using a variety of techniques, your D.O. will apply manual forces to your body.s affected areas to treat structural abnormalities and will then apply specific corrective forces to relieve joint restrictions and misalignment’s.
-Based upon the complexity or severity of your problem, you may require more then one treatment.
+They will then check your joints for restrictions and/or pain during motion and your muscles, tendons, and ligaments where tenderness can signal problems.
+Using a variety of techniques, your D.O. will apply manual forces to your body.s affected areas to treat structural abnormalities and will then apply specific corrective forces to relieve joint restrictions and misalignments.
+Based upon the complexity or severity of your problem, you may require more than one treatment.

 Q. Are Do’s and MD’s the same?